chankeypathak/anglerfish/README.md

 </summary>
 `anglerfish.check_encoding()`

-**Description:** Checks the all the Encodings of the System and Logs the results, to name a few like STDIN, STDERR, STDOUT, FileSystem, PYTHONIOENCODING and Default Encoding, takes no arguments, requires a working Logger, all "UTF-8" should be ideal on Linux/Mac.
+**Description:** Checks the all the Encodings of the System and Logs the results, to name a few like `STDIN`, `STDERR`, `STDOUT`, FileSystem, `PYTHONIOENCODING` and Default Encoding, takes no arguments, requires a working Logger, all "UTF-8" should be ideal on Linux/Mac.

 **Arguments:** None.

 **Keyword Arguments:** None.

-**Returns:** Bool, True if everything is Ok.
+**Returns:** Bool, `True` if everything is Ok.

 **Usage Example:**